 © Sony/ATV Music Publishing LLC, Universal Music Publishing Group

 Angie keeps picking the folk song’s single notes, as we all sing.
 All four of us, even ‘Gator, have tears of joy rolling down our cheeks.
 We end in a group hug.
 I look over at the stairs and see the moms hugging each other.
 What a family.

 In bed that night, I promise ‘Gator not to say a word about all the tears – tough guy image hard to maintain.
 I promise to kept our secrets and keep him on track to be the monster of the gridiron next fall at Iowa State.

-“Ya rilly goin’ ta Hahvahd next year?” he asks in a decent East Coast twang.
+“Ya rilly goin’ ta Hahvahd next year?” he tries a decent East Coast twang.

 “Who knows, ‘Gate?
 I’d as soon stay here, but I ain’t losin’ that boy agin.
 Too much work winning him back.
 I kinda threw Tommy to the wolves to prove maself to John Boy.”

 “Ya sure knows how ta pick ‘em.
 I cain’t help but loves that Tom boy too.”